 1. About NACCOM 2 2.
 Who should read this toolkit?
 3 3.
 Housing within the NACCOM network 4 4.
 The aim of this toolkit 5 5.
-Previous initiatives and studies fostering links between 6 6.
+Previous initiatives and studies fostering links between mainstream housing and the refugee/migrant sectors 6 6.
 Understanding NRPF, destitution and homelessness 7 7.
 Why refugee and migrant charities should explore partnerships with Housing Associations 8 8.
 Reasons why a charity might want to partner with a Housing Association 9 9.
-Why Housing Associations should enter partnerships to support 10 10.
-What Housing Associations can do to support refugees, people seeking asylum and other migrants with NRPF 13 Direct provision by Housing Associations Leasing property to refugee and migrant charities Legality 11.
-Types of provision 15 Houses or flats provided rent-free or on a peppercorn rent Houses or flats provided on a discounted rent Houses or flats provided at Local Housing Allowance rates Former supported living hostels/HMOs not currently required for commissioned work 19 Houses for refugee resettlement work 20 Housing Management Services Provision of shops, offices and community centres 24 12.
-Other forms of Housing Association support for refugee and migrant sector charities 13.
-Cross subsidy 14.
-Some of the key learning points from the case studies 15.
-Glossary and further resources Ap pendices 40 1.
-Links between mainstream housing and refugee/migrant charities 40 2.
-Framing NRPF, destitution and homelessness; - additional information 3.
-Members working with Housing Associations 48
+Why Housing Associations should enter partnerships to support refugees, people seeking asylum and other migrants with NRPF 10 10. .
+What Housing Associations can do to support refugees, people seeking asylum and other migrants with NRPF 13 Direct provision by Housing Associations Leasing property to refugee and migrant charities Legality 14 11. .
+Types of provision 15 Houses or flats provided rent-free or on a peppercorn rent Houses or flats provided on a discounted rent Houses or flats provided at Local Housing Allowance rates Former supported living hostels/HMOs not currently required for commissioned work Houses for refugee resettlement work Housing Management Services 17 19 20 12.
+Provision of shops, offices and community centres Other forms of Housing Association support for refugee and migrant sector charities 13.
+Cross subsidy 26 .
+Some of the key learning points from the case studies .
+Glossary and further resources pendices - 1 Links between mainstream housing and refugee/migrant charities 40 44